averageflamethrowerguy/cs69/simple_shapes/README.md

-# simple_motion ROS package
+# simple_shapes ROS package

-This ROS package contains a ROS node that allows for a simple translation and rotation based on velocities and distance/rotation, and for stop if there is anything immediately in front of it, based on laser scanner.
+This ROS package drives the robot in a pattern corresponding to a regular polygon, with specified number of sides and side length.

 ## Requirements
 - ROS -- tested on Melodic, but other versions may work.